TheSKBroook/Automated-Telemetry-Monitor/README.md

 ### Adding Rules

-You can customize your rules in an Excel file by either editing or replacing `metrics_excel.xlsx` with your own file in the `update-rule` folder.
+You can customize your rules in an Excel file by either editing or replacing `metrics_excel.xlsx` with your own file in the `update` folder.

 > [!IMPORTANT]
 > While adding your own rules, please follow the expected format in the default Excel file.